0049 941 / 56 76 460

 Taormina, the famous small town high above the sea in the foothills of Mount Etna, offers an adorable setting – be it an event at the amphitheater, the fantastic view of the east coast or a stroll through the small alleys.

 Agrigento and the Valley of the Temples are a must-see for friends of antiquity.
-The impressive ruins carry their title "UNESCO World Hertiage Site" as it seems with dignity and pride and quite rightly so.
+The impressive ruins are also listed as a UNESCO World Hertiage Site and quite rightly so.

 A masterpiece of Norman architecture is found near Palermo - the monastery of Monreale with its Normal cathedral and impressive cloister.